ASE G1 Maintenance & Lt. Repair Practice Test

 - B. A faulty voltage regulator.

 - D. Halogen headlight bulbs.

 Answer A is wrong.
 The vehicle's battery is primarily used for starting the engine.
-The alternator supplies power to the vehicle's electrical system whenever the engine is running.
+The alternator supplies power to the vehicle's electrical system whenever the engine runs.

 Answer B is correct.
-At the heart of the charging system is the alternator.
+The alternator is at the heart of the charging system.
 If the alternator outputs excessive or high charging voltage, check voltage regulation.
-High charging system output affects the headlights, but also sensitive electronic circuits like instrument clusters and computers, that can quickly overheat and burn from excessive voltage.
+High charging system output affects the headlights and sensitive electronic circuits like instrument clusters and computers, which can quickly overheat and burn from excessive voltage.

 Answer C is wrong.
 A loose accessory belt will squeal when the engine is revved.

 Answer D is wrong.
 Halogen bulbs are similar to incandescent bulbs, except they have an inert or halogen gas added.
 Use bulbs of the same intensity on both sides of the vehicle.
 Because these bulbs contain halogen, it's important not to touch the glass portion of the bulb with your fingertips.

 17. Which of the following is LEAST likely to cause a vehicle with a power rack and pinion steering system to bind while turning corners?

 - C. A faulty rack and pinion gear.

 Answer A is wrong.
 Strut mount bearings can lose vital lubrication and bind while cornering.